vipulDessai/game-development-notes/blender/sculpting/scuplting-in-blender.md

 - if the brush shape is not round - apply all transforms or scale
 - also at the bottom blender will show "object has non uniform scale, sculpting might me unpredictable"
 - [solution](../blender.md#object-has-non-uniform-scale)

+## pinch not happening properly on high poly mesh
+- use bigger size for the brush